ray-x/go.nvim/README.md

 # [WIP] go.nvim

 A modern golang neovim plugin based on treesitter and nvim-lsp.
-Written in Lua.
-Async as much as possible.
+It is written in Lua and async as much as possible.
-PR & Suggestions welcome
+PR & Suggestions welcome.

 ## install